· · · ·

 Make the Crumb Topping

 In a small bowl combine the granulated sugar, brown sugar, old-fashioned rolled oats, chopped pecans, all-purpose flour, salt, and ground cinnamon.
-With a blending fork (or your hands), cut in butter until crumbly.
+With a blending fork, a knife, (or your hands), cut in butter until crumbly.
 Set aside.

-Spread batter into a prepared baking pan, being careful not to touch the edges of the pan.
+Spread batter into the prepared baking pan, being careful not to touch the edges of the pan.
 Smooth a spatula evenly over the batter.
-Sprinkle the top with the crumb topping.
+Sprinkle top with the crumb topping.

 Bake in preheated oven for 50-60 minutes until wooden toothpick inserted in center of cake comes out clean.
 Cool for 10 minutes.
-If using a Bundt-style pan, you may remove the cake from the pan at the time.
+If using a Bundt-style pan, you may remove the cake from the pan at this time.
+Place cake on a serving plate.
+Allow to cool slightly while (about 20 minutes) you make the glaze.

 Make the Glaze

-In small bowl combine powdered sugar, vanilla extract, and hot water.
+In a small bowl combine powdered sugar, hot water, and vanilla extract.
 Mix until smooth and creamy.
+Drizzle glaze over slightly warm cake.

 Serve Blueberry Coffee Cake for Brunch or as Dessert